 - Do I need a special charging station?

-- Yes, standard chargers are not bidirectional.
-You need a V2G compatible charging station and a car that supports it.
+- Yes, standard chargers aren't bidirectional.
+You need a V2G-compatible charging station and a car that supports it.

 - Can I also benefit without solar panels?

-- Sure!
-Even without your own generation, you can charge smartly at low rates and return at high rates.
+- Absolutely!
+Even without generating your own energy, you can charge smartly at low rates and feed it back in at high rates.